 - Line a large baking sheet with parchment paper.
 Set aside.

-- Transfer the dough to a mixing bowl, then whip on medium speed until it's cooled down to lukewarm (2 to 3 minutes).
+- Transfer the dough to a mixing bowl, then whip on medium speed until cooled down to lukewarm (2 to 3 minutes).

 - Let the puffs cool completely, then carefully slice in half horizontally using a serrated knife.